 Symptoms of ADHD in adults include:

-- Problems with following through and completing tasks—if you struggle to follow through with your commitments or complete tasks, even when you want to, then it creates a problem in day to day life.
+If you struggle to follow through with your commitments or complete tasks, even when you want to, then it creates a problem in day-to-day life.

 Most people will experience some symptoms of ADHD at times, but they come and go.
 If your difficulties occur only occasionally, then you probably do not have ADHD.
 Those diagnosed with ADHD have symptoms that routinely interfere with their daily life, and the problem can be traced back to childhood.
 The symptoms are persistent and disruptive.
 If you are experiencing any of the above symptoms, and they routinely disrupt your life, then it is time to talk to your family doctor or a psychiatrist about formal testing for ADHD.
 Many mood disorders can overlap symptoms of ADHD, so proper screening is necessary.